It’s not just you: every hillwalker is raring to go when the spring comes. Winter is over, the sun’s warm in your face and the snow is gone.

 A classic example of a popular route often affected by snow long-lying snow is Coire na Tulaich on Buachaille Etive Mor, near Glen Coe.
 In summer Coire na Tulaich provides the trade route up this iconic Munro but the north-facing corrie holds snow well after it has disappeared elsewhere and can be extremely dangerous.

-This late snow, referred to as spring snow, can vary from being quite sugary and easy to kick steps in, to being hard and icy and extremely dangerous if you don’t have crampons and an ice axe.
+This late snow, referred to as spring snow, can vary from being quite sugary and easy to kick steps in, to being hard and icy, with high risk of a slip or fall if you don’t have crampons and an ice axe.
 And the same patch of snow can change in consistency as conditions change through the day; a patch can be hard and icy in the morning but softer in the afternoon.

 The weather can also catch people out in the spring months.
-A day that tempts people down to shorts and a tee-shirt can very easily change to blizzard conditions or be very cold on the tops due to strong wind.
-Substantial falls of snow can happen right up until May.
+A day that tempts people down to shorts and a tee-shirt can very easily change to blizzard conditions or be freezing cold on the tops due to strong wind.
+Substantial falls of snow can happen right up until May, and sometimes into June and July.